 To recognize the academic achievements of students, HKUST awards new entrants with outstanding performance, up from one HKDSE subject result in 5* by offering full spectrum of recruitment scholarships, ranging from $5,000 to a full scholarship of tuition fee plus living allowance of $55,000 a year.
 Some scholarships are renewable annually subject to satisfactory academic performance.

 Top-up Scholarships by Schools/Office

-On top of the JUPAS Scholarships offered by the University, School of Science, School of Engineering, School of Business and Management, School of Humanities and Social Science (BSc Global China Studies / BSc Quantitative Social Analysis) and Interdisciplinary Programs Office also offer top-up scholarships for students admitted to the corresponding programs.
+On top of the JUPAS Scholarships offered by the University, School of Science, School of Engineering, School of Business and Management, School of Humanities and Social Science (BSc in Global China Studies / BSc in Quantitative Social Analysis) and Interdisciplinary Programs Office also offer top-up scholarships for students admitted to the corresponding programs.